sal55/langs/mfeatures.md

 But it is currently dropped as it requires a considerable effort.
 Also some features are problematical, or are not supported.
 (Also, unless Tiny C is used to compile the output file, compilation hits a brick wall as soon as gcc is invoked, as that compiler is much slower.)

 ### ASM Target
 This was the main target before mm could directly generate .exe \[or .obj\] files directly.
 It was in the syntax for my own very fast assembler (some 2M to 3M lines per second).
-Although no longer needed, it has handy for debugging, or for perusing the output.
+Although no longer needed, it was handy for debugging, or for perusing the output.
 This is enabled using the -c option (use 'mm -help').

 The .asm output is again a single, monolithic file, which can actually be assembled into .exe or .obj - you need the 'AX' assembler/linker project, also written in M.

 ### Generating .obj files

 These are needed when it is necessary to go beyond what mm can do itself.
 Eg. using external linkers, static linking with external libraries or C modules.
 It would be done using 'mm -obj', but I've found that that built in functionality was never properly adapted from the separate **ax** assembler.
 It can be done like this:

     mm -c prog            # prog.m to prog.asm
     ax -obj prog          # prog.asm to prog.obj